benoit1906/SnapZones/README.md

 ### Shortcut Keys:

-(Win is reffering as the Windows key)
+("Win" is referring as the Windows key)

 - Win + Left/Right <br/>
 Snap or move a window to left or right.